 Welcome to the Saraz family and thank you for supporting our creative efforts.
 An instrument like this is a significant investment.
 The following are a few points of concern and recommendations for promoting a long and healthy life of the instrument.

 We now offer Froglube liquid rust preventative for sale in the 1.5 oz squeeze tube, 4 oz bottle, 8 oz bottle and presoaked wipes.
-We strongly recommend this product over any other we have yet found because of its all natural biodegradable, environmental and skin friendly ingredients.
-Details can be found on the Rust Prevention page
+We recommend this product for its all natural biodegradable, environmental and skin friendly ingredients as well as ease of application.
+Details can be found on the Rust Prevention page.
+After years of usage, we have found that Froglube very slightly dampens the higher frequencies of brightness on most handpans and sometimes mutes up to one second of sustain.
+For some instruments, this is a good thing, while for others it is not.
+Many players never notice this effect of the product while some musicians quickly notice.
+This dampening will typically wear off in about 3-4 weeks.

 If something is spilled on your Hand Pan and it needs to be cleaned, use Isopropyl Alcohol (rubbing alcohol).
 Taking the rubber trim off first is recommended during this process.
-After cleaning, it is strongly recommended to apply a coating of Froglube or Ballistol for further protection.
+After cleaning, it is strongly recommended to apply a coating of Froglube or Pure Sound Pan Wax for further protection.

 Each shell of our Hand Pans have undergone a heat treatment process that makes them more rust resistant than raw steel.
 It is still made of steel however and may rust if it is not cleaned regularly and kept oiled with a rust preventative.
 Natural oil from hands is the most common cause of rust, particularly for people that have more acidic sweat.
 We recommended that our sound sculptures be wiped down with the provided microfiber cloth after each playing session.
 It is also recommended that it be cleaned regularly with pure rubbing alcohol (isopropyl) of the highest percentage possible.
-After cleaning, it is strongly encouraged to apply a coating of FrogLube or Ballistol.
-A sample of Froglube is included with each of our Hand Pans.
-We also offer Froglube and Ballistol liquid rust preventative for sale in the 1.5 oz squeeze tube, 4 oz bottle and presoaked wipes.
+After cleaning, it is strongly encouraged to apply a coating of FrogLube or Pure Sound Pan Wax.
+A sample of Pure Sound Pan Wax is included with each of our Hand Pans.
+We also offer Froglube liquid rust preventative for sale in the 1.5 oz squeeze tube, 4 oz bottle, 8 oz Bottle and presoaked wipes.
 Details can be found on the Rust Prevention page.

 If rust develops on your Saraz, one of two options is recommended.
 There is a product called “Miracle all purpose polishing cloth” with real coconut oil.
 It takes some effort to polish with this cloth, but this will take the rust off.
 It will also take off any colored finished such as the blue/purple/golden color on our rolled shell instruments.
 Another option is to polish the surface with either a “Mother’s Powerball” polishing tool or a steel cup brush and a drill.
 The cup brush is the best option in our opinion.
 It is important to find a cup brush with the finest bristles possible to avoid scratching however.
 Bristle width of 0.006″ or smaller is ideal.
 Most steel cup brushes sold in stores are much thicker and may scratch the surface.
 McMaster-Carr and MSC Direct offer an excellent steel cup brush for polishing with fine bristles.
 This may sound a bit crazy, but this is how every Saraz Hand Pan is polished.
 As long as the brush is not pressed down hard on the note membranes, it will not effect the tuning.
 This method may also take some of the color off however not as much as a miracle cloth or powerball.
 With either method, it is strongly recommended to take the rubber trim off of the rim first.
 After either method, it is important to clean the Hand Pan very well with rubbing alcohol and then apply a coating of Froglube or Ballistol for further rust prevention.